Mike Rann: Parliament

 Labor lost government at the 1993 election in a landslide due to the State Bank collapse, falling to only 10 seats.
 After the election, Rann was first elected as Deputy Leader of the Opposition under Lynn Arnold.
 However, when Arnold resigned a few months later, Rann succeeded him as Parliamentary Leader of the Opposition in September 1994.
 As Opposition Leader Rann launched a "Labor Listens" strategy designed to re-connect with voters and vigorously opposed the privatisation of water services and electricity assets.
 Assisted by Liberal government leaks he exploited their internal divisions.
 Following the ousting of Premier Dean Brown by John Olsen, Rann released a series of damaging Cabinet documents and was involved in a prolonged and bitter legal battle with Premier Olsen.

 Rann went into the 1997 election as a decided underdog.
 However, he turned the campaign into a "referendum on privatisation."
 Under Rann's leadership, Labor regained much of what it had lost in its severe defeat of four years earlier.
 Labor picked up a massive 9.4 percent swing, still the largest against a sitting government on record in South Australia.
 It also more than doubled its seat count compared to 1993, and actually came within three seats of making Rann premier.
 Olsen was forced into a minority government, supported by the Nationals and independents.
-After the election the Liberal government reversed their pre-election commitment, opting to privatise the state's electricity assets, contributing to the Liberal government's declining poll support.
-Following the Motorola affair, Olsen was forced to resign as Premier in late 2001.
-He was succeeded by his popular deputy Rob Kerin, who was able to significantly reduce Labor's poll lead.